Master of Business Administration Business Administration (MBA)

 The Strome College of Business’s MBA program welcomes applicants who have earned bachelor’s degrees from regionally accredited institutions.
 Admission to the program is competitive and is granted only to those who show high ability and likelihood of success in graduate business education.

-To apply, submit the following to the Graduate (for domestic applicants) or International (for Visa bearing applicants) Admissions Office:
+To apply, submit the following to the Graduate (for domestic applicants) or International (for visa bearing applicants) Admissions Office:

--Two letters of recommendation (required).
+- Two letters of recommendation (required).

--Evidence of English language skills (for non-native English speakers).
+- Evidence of English language skills (for non-native English speakers).

--Overview of prior work experience (optional).
+- Overview of prior work experience/resume/CV (optional).

--Test scores for GRE or GMAT test (optional).
+- Test scores for GRE or GMAT test (optional).

 For further information and questions concerning applications, contact: